 Creating separate pages for each location is one way to accomplish this.
 For example, if you provide services in Houston, San Antonio, and Austin, create a service page for each city instead of a single service page that lists all of these locations.

 Local search phrases should be optimized for these pages.
 They must also have original content.
 If you use the same content on all of your location-based service pages, Google may flag it as duplicate content, which will negatively impact your page rankings.

 You should also list your local business in other internet directories in addition to Google My Business.

 This suggestion can be found in practically any local SEO handbook because it is such a powerful SEO component.

 The following are some of the most important directories to target:

 - Angie’s List

 - About Us

 You should also check to see if there are any local online business directories in addition to these national and global listings.
 Google will receive additional local SEO signals from these listings.

-When you submit your business to a directory, make sure that it includes a connection to your website, preferably a do-follow link.
-Backlinks, as we call them in the digital marketing world, are links that point back to your website and help search engines establish your site’s reputation.
+When you submit your business to a directory, make sure that it includes a link to your website, preferably a do-follow link.
+Backlinks, as we call them, are links pointing back to your website that help in better search engine rankings.